 Turkey Pen Hollow Trail is a 7 mile lightly trafficked loop trail located near Camdenton, MO that features a lake and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible year-round.
+The trail is primarily used for hiking, camping, and backpacking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash